Gosiuniunia/Scientific-and-implementation-project/README.md

 - `extracted_features_csv_file_path  ` path and filename for the output CSV file where the extracted features will be saved.

+- `images_path` - path to the dataset folder containing subfolders, each subfolder represents a different class label (personal season)

+- `model_free_augmented_images_path` - path to the dataset folder which will contain model-free augmented images.
+Folder should contain subfolders, each subfolder represents a different class label (personal season)

+- `folds_assignment_path` - path to the csv file with images assigned to training folds - used when model training without data augmentation is performed

+- `model_free_folds_assignment_path` - path to the csv file with images assigned to training folds - used when model training with data augmentation is performed

+- `target_size` - size of the image for training.
+For VGG16 model the value 224 is required

+- `offset` - parameter used to perform multiple experiment runs.
+Should be set to 0 in the first trial and to 5 if the second run is done

 ### 4. Run main.py file